MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/azure-verification.md

 ## FAQ

-This section provides answers to some frequently-asked questions about using Azure Benefits.
+This section provides answers to some frequently asked questions about using Azure Benefits.

 ### What Azure-exclusive workloads can I enable with Azure VM verification?

 See the [full list here](#benefits-available-on-azure-stack-hci).

-### Does it cost anything to turn on Azure VM verification?
+### Does it cost anything to enable Azure VM verification?

 No, turning on Azure VM verification incurs no extra fees.